Top Spanish festivals 2017

 Late July: Near Death Festival, Neves

 Those who have had a brush with death in the past year are carried through the streets in coffins to thank Saint Marta, the 'patron saint of death'.
 Known in Spanish as Romería de Santa Marta de Ribarteme.
-See www.turgalicia.es for the 2016 festival date.
+Check the website for the 2017 festival date.

 Mid-August: Festa Major de Gràcia, Catalonia

 All year long, the residents of Gràcia work on elaborate decorations with themes such as marine life, the solar system, or even local politics, to hang in the streets.
 By day, long trestle tables are set up for communal lunches and board games; at night, thousands invade the tiny streets for outdoor concerts, dances, and general revelry.
-See www.festamajordegracia.cat.
+Check their website for the 2017 dates.

 Mid-August: Aste Nagusia, Bilbao

-The Aste Nagusia, Semana Grande or Big Week, the largest festival in northern Spain, starts on the first Saturday after 15 August when a rocket (txupinazo) shoots into the sky and the festival mascot Marijaia makes her appearance on a balcony of the Arriaga Theatre.
+The Aste Nagusia, Semana Grande or Big Week, the largest festival in northern Spain, starts on the first Saturday after 19 August when a rocket (txupinazo) shoots into the sky and the festival mascot Marijaia makes her appearance on a balcony of the Arriaga Theatre.
 This nine-day festival celebrates Basque culture with live music and dancing; wood chopping, stone carrying and strongman competitions; parades of giants; food and drink; bullfights; concerts; nightly fire works — and culminates in the burning of Marijaia.
-See www.astenagusia.com.

 30 August: La Tomatina, Buñol, west of Valencia